-ONLINE SCAMS
+>> ONLINE SCAMS

 Online scams encompass various types of fraud in cyberspace.

 They range from, inter alia, phishing, credit card theft, identity theft, advance payment fraud, card-not-present (CNP) fraud and cryptocurrency scams.
 They typically seek to exploit victims' fears, insecurities or vulnerabilities while using numerous tactics, techniques, and procedures (TTPs) online.
 Complex organized crime groups often run bespoke sophisticated malware tools to make illicit financial gains from unsuspecting victims.

 The most common type of online scam is phishing.
 It can be facilitated by emails, SMS, phone calls or a phishing kit.
-For banking and credit card fraud, threat actors exploit the vulnerabilities of unpatched banking systems or individuals, using social engineering tactics to obtain credit card information or access to online banking information.
-According to Kaspersky, phishing emails may leverage scenarios such as delivery, postal, financial and HR services, convincing victims to open malicious attachments or click on malicious links.14
+For banking and credit card fraud, threat actors exploit the vulnerabilities of unpatched banking systems or social engineering tactics to obtain credit card access to online banking information.
+According Kaspersky, phishing emails may leverage scenarios such as delivery, postal, financial and HR services, convincing victims to open malicious attachments or click on malicious links.

-Online scammers also set up malicious facilitate fraudulent domains to activities.
+Online scammers also set up malicious domains to facilitate fraudulent activities.
 They may make use of mass phishing tools or kits.
-Online scamming is a cost-effective strategy adopted by threat actors, as there minimal technical are requirements and low start-up costs.
+Online scamming is a cost-effective strategy adopted by threat actors, as there are minimal technical requirements and low start-up costs.